 - KS1 playtime is at 10.30am 10.45am and 2.45pm 3.00pm.
-KS2 playtime is at 10.50am 11.05am. - At least two adults must be on duty, (see separate timetable in the staffroom).
-One to one staff must be on duty with their particular child if necessary - Children should be encouraged to play playground games e.g. skipping - Football is allowed in the designated part of the playing field with a non-leather ball - There is a rota for which classes can play football on specific days - Children not involved in the game must play in the other part of the playground for safety reasons Other children may play on the grass in fine weather - Children are not allowed to bring balls from home - At the end of playtime children must stand still when the bell is rung - When the second bell is rung KS1 and reception children will go into school and when the third bell is rung KS2 children go in sensibly - Children who do not behave in line with our expectations and High 5 rules will be dealt with as stated on the behaviour consequence ladder.
+KS2 playtime is at 10.15am 10.30am. - At least two adults must be on duty, (see separate timetable in the staffroom).
+One to one staff must be on duty with their particular child if necessary - Children should be encouraged to play playground games e.g. skipping - Football is allowed in the designated part of the playing field with a non-leather ball - There is a rota for which classes can play football on specific days - Children not involved in the game must play in the other part of the playing field for safety reasons.
+Other children may play on the grass in fine weather. - Children are not allowed to bring balls from home - At the end of playtime children must stand still when the bell is rung - When the second bell is rung KS1 and reception children will go into school and when the third bell is rung KS2 children go in sensibly - Children who do not behave in a way which is being the best they can be in line with our expectations will be dealt with as stated on the behaviour consequence ladder.
 Serious incidents will be recorded using the behaviour software.
-If behaviour persists further action will be taken. - Minor injuries are recorded in an accident book in the first aid room.
+If inappropriate choices of behaviour persist further action will be taken.

+Minor injuries are recorded in an accident book in the first aid room.
 A bumped head must always be reported to parents.